microsoft/PartnerResources/LearningPlanResources/Business Applications/Power Platform/Power Automate.md

 Dynamics 365 Power Automate...

-Below you will find content to assist in upskilling on Dynamics 365 Customer Insights.
+Below you will find content to assist in upskilling on Power Automate.
 Content is broken down as follows:

 * Fundamentals, Associate, Expert, Specialist: content categorized in increase levels of complexity
 * Certifications:  relevant Microsoft exams or certifications